morshedimran/pio-setup/ansible手順書.md

 * Edit the following files of ansible folder
   * Edit /static_inventory/hosts file  ※★

-   set the value of each parameter.※Please refer to 「参考_ansible設定.txt」 file, for more details about each parameter.
+   set the value of each parameter.

+   ※Please refer to 「参考_ansible設定.txt」 file, for more details about each parameter.
   * sdggdfg
   *